bradtraversy/laragigs/README.md

 php artisan key:generate
 ```

-### Migrations & Seeding The Databaase
+### Migrations & Seeding The Database

-To create all the nessesary tables and columns, run the following
+To create all the nessesary tables, columns and add the dummy listings with a single user, run the following

 ```
 php artisan migrate --seed